codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where did you learn to make ice cream?
-Sunday school.
+I knew a guy who collected candy canes, they were all in mint condition

 ## Daily Trivia

-What did the name of the Tor Anonymity Network orignially stand for?
+What does &quot;LCD&quot; stand for?
- 1. The Only Router
+ 1. Last Common Difference
- 2. The Onion Router
+ 2. Liquid Crystal Display
- 3. The Orange Router
+ 3. Language Control Design
- 4. The Ominous Router
+ 4. Long Continuous Design

 <details>
   <summary>Answer</summary>
-  The Onion Router
+  Liquid Crystal Display
 </details>